Tonghua murders: Trial

 Shi was tried at Tonghua Intermediate People's Court on 25 November 2006.
 There was increased security in the court house, with required ID checks and a ban on carrying bags into the building.
-Shi's state-appointed attorney argued for a lighter sentence, pointing to his client's lack of a prior criminal history and willingess to cooperate in custody.
+Shi's state-appointed attorney argued for a lighter sentence, pointing to his client's lack of a prior criminal history and willingness to cooperate in custody.

-Shi pleaded guilty, but reasoned that he "didn't kill without reason" and was "forced into a desperate situation".Shi claimed that he didn't plan the murders in advance and had only come to Li Zhenjun's property to kill one of his pigs.
+Shi pleaded guilty, but reasoned that he "didn't kill without reason" and was "forced into a desperate situation".
+Shi claimed that he didn't plan the murders in advance and had only come to Li Zhenjun's property to kill one of his pigs.
 According to Shi, Li caught him in the act and thinking Li was armed as well, Shi killed Li.
 Shi then decided to kill other people who had wronged him, believing that he would get the death penalty for Li's murder anyway.
 He did acknowledge that the final five victims were complete strangers and only killed because he believed they could report him.
 He also downplayed his previous admission of having plans to kill more people and was unable to name exact reasons why they needed to die in his mind.
 The son of two of the victims, Sun Changli, grabbed a brass desk sign to throw at Shi when the latter stated he was "forced" to kill his parents.
 Sun was stopped by bailiffs and escorted out of the room along with another son of victims, Zhao Chunxiang, who had tried to lunge at Shi with Sun.
 Shi remained mostly still-faced, except when addressing the media attention by saying he did not consider himself a serial killer or mass murderer, receiving a warning for contempt of court for smiling.
 Shi ended his statement by admitting he deserved to die and asked for the death penalty to be enforced before the end of the year, saying "Murder must be paid with one's life; debts must be repaid".
 Shi refused to pay compensation, however, claiming he had no money.
 Shi's wife and mother were subsequently escorted out of the court.

 At the end of the three-hour trial, Shi was convicted of murder and robbery, for which was given a death sentence and ordered to pay ¥831,681.39 as compensation to the six co-plaintiffs in the case.
 Shi did not appeal the verdict.